ToolTech Frequently Asked Questions

 Who can exhibit at the Company Spotlight Happy Hour and what is the cost?

-The cost of a table is free as it is included in your membership dues therefore all ETI Full Member or Associate Member Companies are encouraged to take advantage of this opportunity to showcase their products and services.
+All ETI Full Member or Associate Member Companies are encouraged to take advantage of this opportunity to showcase their products and services.
+The cost of a table is free as it is included in your paid membership dues.

 Your registration badge will be the main identifier at all ToolTech activities.
 All ToolTech attendees will be required to register and wear their badges.
 No one will be admitted to an event without the proper registration badge.
 Lost or stolen badges should be reported at the ETI Registration Desk.